-- 2. Update and increase the ambition and quality of the national long-term strategy by clarifying Cyprus' long-term climate-neutrality goal and substantiating Cyprus' emission reductions and enhancement of removals targets in individual sectors with credible policies and measures. - 3.
-Assess relevant vulnerabilities and risks related to sea level rise, coastal erosion and saltwater intrusion.
-Establish an appropriate legal framework for climate change adaptation policy and action.
-Mandate a governance structure able to support strong planning, deployment of solutions, monitoring and evaluation for adaptation across all sectors, population groups and administration levels.
+- 2. Update and increase the ambition and quality of the national long-term strategy by clarifying how and by when Malta will become climate neutral, and by substantiating Malta's emission reductions and enhancement of removals targets in individual sectors with credible policies and measures. - 3.
+Establish an appropriate mandatory framework for climate change adaptation policy and action.
+Reinforce and clearly mandate a governance and coordination structure able to support strong planning, deployment of solutions and investment for adaptation across all sectors, population groups and administrative levels.
+Update the national adaptation strategy so that climate adaptation considerations are integrated in key vulnerable sectors, and that gaps and barriers to adaptation are addressed.
+Ensure that adaptation policies are monitored and evaluated systemically.
 Put climate resilience considerations more to the forefront in the use of support from Union funding programmes, such as the common agricultural policy, cohesion policy funding and other relevant Union funds.
-The funds should be spent in such a way that they increase climate resilience and do not increase vulnerabilities (i.e., do no significant harm to adaptation).
+Union funds should be spent in such a way that they increase climate resilience and do not increase vulnerabilities (i.e., do no significant harm to adaptation).
 Ensure that public and private financing mechanisms for adaptation actions are in place and that the budgets are commensurate with the investment needs, in particular in the priority vulnerable sectors. - 4.
-Engage stakeholder groups that are particularly vulnerable to the impacts of climate change in Cyprus' adaptation policy design and implementation.
-Involve social partners and private sector stakeholders in policy design, implementation, and investments.
+Engage stakeholder groups that are particularly vulnerable to the impact of climate change in Malta's adaptation policy design and implementation.
 Document the processes and outcomes of relevant consultations.
-Establish mechanisms to ensure that sub-national policies are prepared, and that they are regularly reviewed and updated. - 5.
+Improve coordination between different levels of governance (national/regional/local) to align planning tools and to help coordinated interventions aimed at systemic transformation. - 5.
 Promote nature-based solutions and ecosystem-based adaptation in national strategies, policies and plans and provide investments for their deployment.